Student Journalist sponsored by Frances Segelman, Lady Petchey

 Drawing on his experiences of panic attacks and anxiety and the trauma experienced by his grandmother who survived Auschwitz, Joshua explores whether his mental health problems might have been inherited.
-In this podcast, Joshua asks whether it could be purely coincidental that three generations of his family could have the same mental health problems or whether the horrors experienced by his grandmother might have had a trans-generational impact.
+In the podcast, Joshua asks whether it could be purely coincidental that three generations of his family could have the same mental health problems or whether the horrors experienced by his grandmother might have had a trans-generational impact.

 The State of Mental Health at Sussex University

-This article explores the shortfalls of mental health support provided by Sussex University following the death of student Daniel Bowen.
+Jessica's article explores the shortfalls of mental health support provided by Sussex University following the death of student Daniel Bowen.
 Jessica drew on testimony from students with mental health problems, interviews with senior management and Students' Union staff and freedom of information requests.
 The article communicates issues surrounding mental health to senior management at Sussex and shows improving, but inadequate, support is available.

 The newspapers' coverage of Archie Day's death shows they don't take depression seriously, University of Manchester